Rudolf Hess: Nazi Mystic

 He became both a familiar and popular figure though people did wonder who this somewhat strange but always friendly foreigner was and why he had a military escort wherever he went.

 So why did this mentally unstable, semi-detached man who played no part in the worst atrocities of World War Two end up confined for the rest of his life?

-During the Nuremburg Trial his behaviour was less eccentric than it was bizarre, he twitched, fiddled with his headphones, spoke in riddles, talked to himself and often fall asleep during the proceedings.
+During the Nuremburg Trial his behaviour was less eccentric than it was bizarre, he twitched, fiddled with his headphones, spoke in riddles, talked to himself and often fell asleep during the proceedings.
 Hermann Goering, who was sat next to him requested he be moved away from this madman.

 Hess would later claim that he was just pulling the wool over the eyes of the attendant psychiatrists.
-Whether he was playing a clever game or not it made little difference to the outcome of his trial and he was sentenced to life imprisonment and in his case life would mean life.
+Whether he was playing a clever game or not it made little difference to the outcome of his trial, and he was sentenced to life imprisonment and in his case, life would mean life.
 There were many attempts over the next five decades to have Hess released from his incarceration in Spandau Prison but on each occasion such requests were blocked by either the British or Soviet Governments.

 In the meantime, various Nazi's who had played active and pivotal roles in the Nazi Regime were released before him: Albert Speer who had been Minister for Munitions and had employed slave labour; Karl Doenitz who had been Admiral of the U-Boat Fleet responsible for unrestricted submarine warfare and the last leader of the Third Reich; Baldur von Schirach who as leader of the Hitler Youth had corrupted young minds and later as Gauleiter of Vienna oversaw the deportation of Jews and others to the Concentration Camps.

 All were released having served their sentences, but not Rudolf Hess.